akveo/nebular/docs/articles/security-intro.md

 - ACL roles/permissions/resources configuration
 - RoleProvider
-- AuthorizationChecker - service that checks whether access is granted or not
+- AccessChecker - service that checks whether access is granted or not

 - *ACL directive* - directive that helps to hide/show elements based on user permissions, coming soon.